-13.8 Environmental concerns - Noise and general disturbance.
+13.9 Environmental concerns - noise, air quality, pollution and general disturbance.

 Public Health have raised no objections to the application on noise grounds.
 A condition for a detailed management scheme has been included in the recommendation.
 The management scheme shall identify management of the property, including staffing, waste disposal, parking, noise control and procedures for complaints.
 To protect amenity, a further condition has been included to ensure the premises shall be used only as a residential home for two children and for no other purpose (including any other use falling within Class C2 of the Order, but may revert back to C3 (dwellinghouse) on cessation of the use).